natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/La-9%20(China).md

 | Not controllable || Controllable<br>Not auto controlled || Controllable<br>Not auto controlled || Controllable<br>Not auto controlled || Separate || Controllable<br>2 gears || Not controllable
 |-
 |}
+When using MEC, switching to the 2nd Supercharger gear at around 3,000 m altitude is recommended.
+WEP does not work when in this gear above 3 km, it is simply the greyed out WEP.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->